TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 *Hindrances* are usually gained as a consequence of a bad roll (most likely after failing to avoid a danger or resist damage), but the GM can also impose a hindrance to a character automatically if the narrative demands so.
 A *hindrance* can be anything detrimental for the character that could affect them in future actions, like a physical injury, a negative condition like being over-encumbered or exhausted, a mental state like being over-stressed or terrified, a social state like being ashamed, distressed or humiliated, etc.

-3 or more *hindrances* usually mean that the character risks being **Taken Out** in their next attempt (at GM discretion).
+3 or more *hindrances* usually mean that the character risks being **Taken Out** [#]_ in their next attempt (at GM discretion).

+.. [#] If a character is **Taken Out** for long periods of time (or forever, if they died), their player should make a new character to introduce ASAP.
+Favor inclusion and fun over realism and rules.
+You might meet a new ally in the next room, promote a NPC to PC, or jump forward in time to recruiting a new teammate.

 .. _taken-out:

 Taken Out
 ~~~~~~~~~

 Being **Taken Out** usually means losing the ability to stay in play with the agency to alter the world around them.
-This could be represented in different ways, depending on the context of the situation; exhausted, beffudled, K.O.d, or even dead [#]_.
+This could be represented in different ways, depending on the context of the situation; exhausted, beffudled, K.O.d, or even dead.

-.. [#] If a character is **Taken Out** for long periods of time (or forever, if they died), their player should make a new character to introduce ASAP.
-Favor inclusion and fun over realism and rules.
-You might meet a new ally in the next room, promote a NPC to PC, or jump forward in time to recruiting a new teammate.

 Difficulty
 ----------